 You do not need to put a lid on your pot to cook with Joule.
 In fact, for regular cooking, we recommend you leave the lid off.
 However, if you are doing a long cook, water will evaporate over time, so for best results, we do advise covering the pot around Joule with foil or plastic wrap.
-Do not fully cover Joule during cooking.
-Doing so will cause Joule to overheat, and your cook will stop.
-You will also lose your Bluetooth or WiFi connection if you cover Joule completely with a metal lid.
+Do not fully cover Joule during cooking so please leave the top of Joule exposed from the bottom of the cord up.
+Fully covering Joule may cause it to overheat and stop your cook.
+You may also lose your Bluetooth or WiFi connection if you cover Joule completely with a metal lid.

 Articles in this section